10 Days in Colombia Itinerary

 Day 1 – Bogota

 The first day in Bogota will take you through the historical district, hitting the top museums, plazas and viewpoints.
-You will follow that with an off the grid local game called Tejo and a nightcap at the one and only Andres Carne de Res.
+You will follow that up with a local game called Tejo and a nightcap at the one and only Andres Carne de Res.
+Below are 6 of the main places you can enjoy during a full day exploring Bogota:

-» Check out the 6 things to do in Bogota guide that will give you all you need to know about the day.
-The guide goes over the following 6 things:
+» Check out the 6 Things To Do in Bogota guide for all you need to know about the day

 (1) Gold Museum